musonic/nicleb_old/_posts/2014-03-17-replicate-your-VPS.md

 Again, this should all look very familiar.
 We tell salt the name and location of the file that we want it to manage.
 We then tell it to use the root user.
 The final line is the interesting one as it introduces a new concept.

 ###Pillars of Salt
 Salt uses a concept they call Pillars.
 Pillars are simply files that contain pretty much any sort of data that might be required by the states themselves.
 It is simply a nice way of keeping things organised.
-In the above example we have a file in our pillars directory called "virtualhosts.sls" and in that file is a YAML declaration with "vhost" as the key.
+In the above example we have a file in our pillar directory called "virtualhosts.sls" and in that file is a YAML declaration with "vhost" as the key.
 Here's the contents of the file:

 	virtualhosts:
     	vhost: |